-There are many more that have been reported by those who suffer from GERD.
-Sometimes just eating a big meal will cause this problem.
-By putting pressure on the abdomen, in turn, will cause the LES to stay relaxed which will send stomach contents back into the esophagus.
+Those who suffer from GERD have reported many more.
+Sometimes, just eating a big meal will cause this problem.
+Putting pressure on the abdomen will, in turn, cause the LES to stay relaxed, sending stomach contents back into the esophagus.

 Nasty heartburn, acid reflux?

-Acid reflux is one of the most common medical conditions that cause heartburn, coughing, and pain in the upper part of the stomach.
-Natural treatment for heartburn becomes more and more popular when the truth about PPI medicines (antacids) uncovers.
-Gastric Esophagus Reflux is so common medical disorder that many people believe it should be easy to diagnose and heal.
+Acid reflux is one of the most common medical conditions that causes heartburn, coughing, and pain in the upper part of the stomach.
+Natural treatment for heartburn became increasingly popular when the truth about PPI medicines (antacids) was uncovered.
+Gastric esophagus reflux is a common medical disorder, and many people believe it should be easy to diagnose and heal.

-On some occasions, however, the acid reflux symptoms are not that apparent and can be easily misdiagnosed with some other medical conditions.
+However, the acid reflux symptoms are not that apparent on some occasions and can be easily misdiagnosed with other medical conditions.

-If left without attention, indigestion symptoms can result in Barrett’s syndrome – the most common predecessor to esophageal cancer.
+If left without attention, indigestion symptoms can result in Barrett’s syndrome, the most common precursor to esophageal cancer.